Can you have more than one life insurance policy?

 Important note: Adopting the ladder strategy requires a lot of management.
 If you're interested in pursuing this strategy, you should consider hiring a financial advisor instead of trying to tackle it yourself.

 You may want multiple life insurance policies if your current term life policy would only cover a portion of your final expenses.
 You can supplement your term policy with final expense insurance to ensure your family won't have to worry about paying for your funeral and other end-of-life expenses.

 Common questions about multiple life insurance policies

 Is there a limit on how many life insurance policies you can have?

 While you can buy multiple life insurance policies, the total number you can have often depends on the coverage amount.
 Many life insurance companies will deny additional applications if they believe you're overinsured.
 Your assets, liabilities, and income will often dictate just how much coverage you're allowed to obtain.

 Should married couples carry multiple life insurance policies?

 Married couples should consider multiple policies if they have dependent children or one spouse relies on the other's income.
 You can either buy joint life insurance or two separate life insurance policies when shopping around.
-The joint option is a permanent policy that provides coverage to both spouses.
+The joint option is a permanent policy that provides coverage to both spouses, known as survivorship life insurance.
+With this type of policy, the death benefit is paid out to your beneficiaries only when both you and your spouse have passed away.
 The cost difference between a joint policy and two separate policies can vary, so it's best to get quotes or talk to your financial advisor or insurance representative first.